 Such a program – the National Incident-Based Reporting System (NIBRS) – was proposed in 1982.
 Although created with the intention of increasing transparency, building trust within communities and improving the collection of information to appropriately address crimes, the NIBRS was unsuccessful.
 The system, also administered by the FBI, was originally tasked with gathering more specific information than the UCR program, such as existing relationships between the perpetrator and victim and type of weapon used.
 However, in 2012, 30 years after its creation, agencies contributing to NIBRS accounted for only 30% of the U.S. population.

-A recent study published by Cornell University proved that discrepancies in crime statistics and underreporting prevented communities and law enforcement agencies from appropriately addressing safety concerns.
+A 2013 study published by Cornell University proved that discrepancies in crime statistics and underreporting prevented communities and law enforcement agencies from appropriately addressing safety concerns.

 This same study also found two major reasons for the underreporting of crimes.
 The first being the UCR’s Hierarchy Rule.
 That is, if a crime such as a robbery escalates to murder, only the latter will be noted.
 The second reason is arguably more impactful: If the community does not trust law enforcement to help, individuals will not report the crime at all.
-In the Bureau of Justice Statistics’ 2004-2015 National Crime Victimization Survey, over half (52.2%) of respondents said they experienced a hate crime and did not report it for a number of reasons, including believing the police would not help or would not be able to do anything.
+In the Bureau of Justice Statistics’ 2009-2017 National Crime Victimization Survey, about 44% of respondents said they experienced a hate crime and did not report it for a number of reasons, including believing the police would not help or would not be able to do anything.

 The United Kingdom is often cited as a model for hate crime data collection.